A reoccurring action

 Verb #2 = to go

-transform the infinitive into the present continuous form (by simply
+change the infinitive into the present continuous form (by adding a

 He eats =